Courtny/mountietrackxc/_posts/2019-04-14-48th-annual-charger-relays.md

 ## Boys 4x400 & 4x100 Dominant

-Fun to win, especially with a scintillating finishes by Dillan Lauy on both teams.
+Fun to win, especially with scintillating finishes by Dillan Lauy on both teams.

 Trent Jones, Cameron Giles, Nathan France & Dillan Lauy teamed up to blow away the field uncontested in both the sprint relays.